wangyiwu/backend-coding-task-cmc-global/pxvuong/readme.md

 Replace <repository-directory> with the name of the directory where the source code was cloned.

-2. Change to the directory to pxvuong
+2. Inside folder backend-coding-task-cmc-global, change to the directory to pxvuong

 ```
 cd pxvuong